‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 Conclusion

-By the end of our second coaching session, Executive Z had the two-step structure provided above, which enabled him to expand the scope of his material for a global audience.
+By the end of our second coaching session, Executive Z was more confident in his material.
+He used sections of the 2-Step Writing Blueprint™, which enabled him to expand the scope of his material for a global audience.

 Unlike Executive Z, you might not be writing a book.